-The LEP contains development standards for Shepherds Bay that are relevant to the consideration of the Concept Plan and Stage 1 Project.
+The LEP contains development standards for Shepherds Bay that are relevant to the consideration of the Concept Plan.
 However, it is noted that projects assessed under Part 3A of the Act may vary such development standards if approved by the Minister for Planning.
-Consistencies of the Concept Plan and Stage 1 Project with the standards are summarized in Table 13.
+Consistencies of the Concept Plan with the standards are summarized in Table 6.

-TABLE 13.
+TABLE 5.
 SUMMARY OF RYDE LEP STATUTORY CONSIDERATIONS

-4.3 Height of Buildings

-(1) The objectives of this clause are as follows:

-(a) to maintain desired character and proportions of a street within areas,

-The Concept Plan and Stage 1 Applications retain all existing street reservations and in some circumstances augment them and enhance the character of the spaces for people.
-The proportions of the street are being enhanced by lowering street wall heights and are not impeded by taller sections set well back from those edges.

-(b) to minimise overshadowing and ensure a desired level of solar access to all properties,

-Taller buildings in a slender built form cast narrower shadows and are mainly onto the individual proposed development sites.
-At the foreshore and near public spaces we have reduced heights to reduce impact as this serves to offset any impact of the taller building components.
+4.3 Height of Buildings (1) The objectives of this clause are as follows: (a) to maintain desired character and proportions of a street within areas, The Concept Plan Application retains all existing street reservations and in some circumstances augments them to enhance the character of the spaces for people.
+The proportions of the street are enhanced by lowering street wall heights with taller sections set well back from those frontages. (b) to minimise overshadowing and ensure a desired level of solar access to all properties, Taller buildings in a slender built form cast narrower shadows and are mainly onto the individual proposed development sites.
+At the foreshore and near public spaces and all streets, building heights have been reduced to minimise impacts on solar access and street amenity.
 A significant constraint is the southerly orientation of the site and DCP required layout which limits opportunity for solar access to the development sites.
 This has been weighed up against the market attractiveness of the waterfront views and natural ventilation.
-Refer to the Solar Assessment at Annexure 12.

-All existing streets are being retained with additional throughways provided and the reservation widths are being maintained at public road standard.
-The proportions of the street are being enhanced by lowering street wall heights, locating taller sections well back from those edges.

-(c) to enable the built form in denser areas to create spatial systems that relate to human scale and topography,

-The Concept Plan design philosophy seeks to reduce the area of built upon land by providing the floor space in slender, taller built forms.
-As a result the proposal creates interesting block plans, views and vistas to the water and intriguing spaces to enjoy from both a passive and active recreational perspective.
-Our reduced street walls ensure that pedestrians are not dominated by the development, while maintaining a human scale particularly closer to the waterfront.
-Refer to the Visual Impact Assessment at Annexure 8 for further discussion of scale and topography
+Refer to the Solar Assessment in the submitted EA and revised shadow analysis prepared by Robertson Marks at Annexure 3 to this Report. (c) to enable the built form in denser areas to create spatial systems that relate to human scale and topography, The Concept Plan design philosophy seeks to reduce the area of built upon land permitted under the DCP, by providing the floor space in slender, taller built forms.
+As a result the proposal creates interesting block plans, views and vistas to the water and intriguing spaces to enjoy from a recreational perspective.
+Reduced street edge heights ensure that pedestrians are not and along Constitution Road.

+dominated by the development, and a human scale is

+maintained, particularly closer to the waterfront reserve